LLuisPP/S1.2-Bootstrap_-_SASS-N.III/README.md

 <h2>📋 Requirements</h2>

 > [!WARNING]
-> You will need to install node.js and bootstrap to install this sprint, if needed:
+> You will need to install node.js and bootstrap and sass to install and execute this sprint

 <div align="left">
-Install bootstrap:
+Install bootstrap (if needed):

 `````
 npm install bootstrap